b-i-bob/essential_sql_tips_and_tricks/query_from_more_than_one_table.md

 ## Tip #5: Don't use `NATURAL JOIN`.

-The database interprests a `NATURAL JOIN` the database follows some rules to guess how to join the tables.
-For readability, it is better to use another `JOIN` type and explicitly specify the `ON` clause you want.
+The database interprets a `NATURAL JOIN` by guessing that columns with the same name are the columns to use to join the tables.
+For readability, it is better to use another `JOIN` type and explicitly specify in the `ON` clause the columns to join.

 ## Tip #6: Use `FULL OUTER JOIN` when you need to retain all rows from both tables.

 A `FULL OUTER JOIN` is used when you want all rows in both the first and second table to appear in the result set even when they match no rows in the other table.
 Think of this as a `UNION` of a `LEFT OUTER JOIN` and a `RIGHT OUTER JOIN`.
 Better yet, don't.

 A way to combine two tables into one result set is `SELECT * from T1 FULL OUTER JOIN T2 ON FALSE`.
-These are despirate measures.
+These are desperate measures.

 A `CROSS JOIN` IS a `FULL OUTER JOIN` without an `ON` clause.
 You can think of it as `SELECT * FROM T1 FULL OUTER JOIN T2 ON TRUE`.
 It crosses an N row table with an M row table yielding an N\*M row table.
 The result set can be huge and it is not usually what you want.
 All the other joins yield subsets of the `CROSS JOIN`.

-## Tip #7: Use `UNION` or `UNION ALL` to stack two tables which have the same schema.
+## Tip #7: Use `UNION` or `UNION ALL` to stack two tables which have the same columns.

 If you have twelve identical tables, one for each month, you can `UNION` them together to combine them into one virtual table.
-`UNION` sorts the result set and remove duplicates. `UNION ALL` is faster.
+`UNION` sorts the result set and remove duplicates. `UNION ALL` is faster becasue it avoids sorting.
 Use it when de-duplication is not needed.

 ## Tip #8: Some queries require a self-join.